Sulfur-reducing bacteria: Thermodesulfobacteriota

-Thermodesulfobacteriota are Gram- negative, rod-shaped cells, occur singly, in pairs, or in chains in young cultures.
+Thermodesulfobacteriota are gram-negative, rod-shaped cells that occur singly, in pairs, or in chains in young cultures.
 Do not form spores.
 Usually nonmotile, but motility might be observed in some species.
 Thermophilic, strictly anaerobic, chemoheterotrophs.

 Phylum Campylobacterota

 The phylum Campylobacterota presents many sulfur-oxidizing known species, that have been recently recognized as able to reduce elemental sulfur, in some cases also preferring this pathway, coupled with hydrogen oxidation.
 Here's a list of the species able to reduce elemental sulfur.
-The mechanism used to reduce sulfur is still unclear for some of these species.
+The mechanism by which sulfur is reduced remains unclear for some of these species.